cullenk/front-end-taylor-swift-song-ranking-app/README.md

 - **User Authentication**: Create accounts, sign in securely and customize your profile.
 - **Song Ranking**: Rank your favorite Taylor Swift songs and albums, build your own Eras Tour.
 - **Album Ranking**: Create personalized rankings of Taylor Swift albums.
-- **Responsive Design**: Enjoy a seamless experience across devices.
+- **Responsive Design**: Enjoy a seamless experience across devices and share with friends.

 ## Technology Stack